Customized Information Literacy Instruction

-Library instruction gives students the tools they need to get started on an assignment, develop their research skills, and feel more comfortable with the research process.
-If you are assigning your students a project involving research, librarians are available to visit your class and provide customized instruction on a variety of topics including:
+Information literacy instruction gives students the tools they need to get started on an assignment, develop their research skills, and feel more comfortable with the research process.
+Students will learn crucial information literacy skills needed throughout their college careers and the rest of their lives.
+Librarians are available to visit your class and provide customized instruction on a variety of topics including:

 - Getting started, where to look for information